 Yes!
 Pumpkin, like all squashes, fruits, and vegetables, is safely gluten free.
 Check your product labels, though, so you're certain your can contains only a single ingredient (which is sometimes pumpkin, sometimes a different type of squash).

-No, this recipe must be made with a rice-based all purpose glute free flour blend.
+No, this recipe must be made with a rice-based all purpose gluten free flour blend.
 It isn't designed to be made with almond flour.
 To make almond flour cookies requires a recipe specifically formulated for that flour.

 You can wrap this cookie dough well and store it in the refrigerator for at least a week.
 It will be easy to shape, but make sure you let the raw cookies come to room temperature before baking them or your cookies will be too puffy.

-The cookie dough here is quite sticky, which we manage by chilling it a bit and handling it only with moistened hands and tools.
+The cookie dough is naturally quite sticky, which we manage by chilling it a bit and handling it only with moistened hands and tools.
 If your baked cookies are very sticky, they're probably underbakedโor you overmeasured one of the wet ingredients, and they have too much moisture.

-Gluten Free Pumpkin Cookies Recipe | Soft & Cakey Fall Cookies
+Gluten Free Pumpkin Cookies Recipe

 Equipment